 Okay, so you've decided to have sex. now what?

-Now what indeed.
-The most important component to positive, safe sex, is communication.
+Now what, indeed.
+The most important component to positive, pleasurable sex is communication.
 That begins with consent.
 Consent involves clear and active communication and respect between partners to make sure all parties are comfortable every step of the way.
 It is important to discuss and respect each other’s boundaries consistently.
 Expression of consent at one point does not imply future consent.
 A person can decide at any time to stop an activity.
 Continuous communication is key!
 It’s important to never let someone pressure you into having sex if you’re not interested.
 The decision to have sex for the first time (and every time after) is yours, and yours alone!
 Remember, it’s totally appropriate to wait to have sex, too.
+Communication is also important for guiding your partner during sex so you can experience mutual pleasure.
+It can be great to masturbate prior to trying partnered sex for the first time.
+Knowing what you like along can lead to even better sex with someone else (and help you wait if you're not ready)!

 What happens after I have sex?

 You may or may not turn into a unicorn. 🦄🦄 Kidding, obvi (or am I?).
 After you have sex for the first time, you might experience a lot of emotions and thoughts.
-For instance, you might wonder if partner enjoyed it, or you might be elated that sex enhanced your affection toward your partner.
-Perhaps you're wondering why that wasn't as great as you expected it to be, or how you've gone this long without experiencing that form of pleasure.
-Or maybe, you aren't feeling anything different at all.
-Everyone is different, and no one thought, feeling, or emotion is "normal."
-Regardless of what you’re thinking or feeling, don’t be afraid to talk to the person you had sex with, friends, family members, or even a mental health professional, if you are compelled to do so!
-You can also, of course, ask a question in the tabú community!
+Perhaps you'll wonder if your partner enjoyed it or why it wasn't as great as you expected it to be, or maybe you'll wonder how you've gone this long without experiencing such immense pleasure and when you can do it again.
+Quite possibly, you'll simply feel indifferent.
+Rest assured, there is no "normal" way to respond to having sex for the first time.
+Regardless of what you’re thinking or feeling, it might help to to talk to the person you had sex with, a trusted friend or family member, or even a mental health professional about your experience.
+You definitely don't have to, but there's no reason to be ashamed or embarrassed, so if you want to talk about it, go right ahead!
+If you don't have anyone to talk to, you can write about it privately or you can always chat with us!
 We've got your back.

 The key to pleasurable sex, whether you're a beginner, or you've had it a million times, is communication.
-If you're curious to learn more about what turns you on sans-partner, try masturbating first!
-Don't forget... condoms and dental dams will protect you from STIs!
+If you're curious to learn more about what turns you on, try masturbating first!
+Don't forget... condoms and dental dams will help protect you against STIs!